In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a small sauce pot, combine the rice and 1¼ cups [2¼ cups] water.
 Bring to a boil, reduce to a simmer, cover, and cook until the rice is tender and the liquid is absorbed, 15 to 20 minutes.
 Fluff with a fork and cover to keep warm.

-While the rice cooks, prepare the rest of the meal.
+While the rice is cooking, prepare the rest of the meal.

 2